akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “From up there,” the Reeve said, nodding towards the north‑east, “the King’s huntsmen can see the smoke.
 Rockingham Castle sits on the high ground – they watch for our signal fires.
 If we are working, they know the King’s iron is flowing.”

 Leofwine’s jaw tightened.
 “And Peverel watches too.
 He would like to see these pits under his own sheriff’s seal, but the King holds them direct now.
-It's the only good I can say of that Norman castle.”
+It’s the only good I can say of that Norman castle.”

 The man spat on the ground.
 “William Peverel *the Younger* is to be appointed soon as the new Sheriff of Nottingham and beyond.
 He is ambitious that boy, and not only for what his father held before him.”